Dual basis in a field extension

 In mathematics, the linear algebra concept of dual basis can be applied in the context of a finite field extension L/K, by using the field trace.
-This requires the property that the field trace Tr_{L/K} provides a non-degenerate quadratic form over K. This can be guaranteed if the extension is separable; it is automatically true if K is a perfect field, and hence in the cases where K is finite, or of characteristic zero.
+This requires the property that the field trace Tr_{L/K} provides a non-degenerate quadratic form over K. This is true if L is separable over K; it is always true if K is a perfect field, including when K is finite or of characteristic zero.